Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Hidden Markov Models Setup

 In our experiments we use \textbf{contextual}, \textbf{inhomogeneous} \glspl{hmm} with \textbf{identity initialisation} (see~\cref{tab:hmmset}).
 We chose the above after preliminary experiments where we assessed the following configuration choices for training our \glspl{hmm}.

-\textbf{Parameterisation} We can parameterise HMMs to either be contextual, i.e. we can make the transition probabilities depend on the input, or we can make the transition probabilities be independent of the input (non-contextual).
+\textbf{Parameterisation.} We can parameterise \glspl{hmm} to either be contextual, i.e. we can make the transition probabilities depend on the input, or we can make the transition probabilities be independent of the input (non-contextual).

-\textbf{Transition Type} The transition matrix can be the same at each time step (homogeneous) or it can be different (inhomogeneous).
+\textbf{Transition type.} The transition matrix can be the same at each time step (homogeneous) or it can be different (inhomogeneous).
 The former would correspond to additional parameter sharing across sum layers in the circuit representation.
+We note that inhomogeneous \glspl{hmm} subsume homogeneous \glspl{hmm}.
+This is because inhomogeneous \glspl{hmm} could in theory learn parameters that do not vary from timestep to timestep, thus becoming equivalent to a homogeneous HMM.

-\textbf{Initialisation} A crucial setup is to initialise the HMM with transition matrices that are identity matrices, which make the HMM equivalent to CP at the beginning of training.
+\textbf{Initialisation.} A crucial setup is to initialise the HMM with transition matrices that are identity matrices, which make the HMM equivalent to CP at the beginning of training.
 We achieve this by adding a bias term to allow the HMM model to be initialised to identity matrices.
 This setting in combination with extending to larger token windows, i.e. $n=16$ lead to a scenario where HMMs outperform CP.
 The other alternative is to initialise the transition matrices uniformly at random (before softmax), but this complicates learning and yields performance that is lower than CP models.